Diary of a Network Geek

 D.I.C.E.
 Framework

-Filed under: Advice from your Uncle Jim,Geek Work,Linux,MicroSoft,Novell — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:45 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Geek Work,Linux,MicroSoft,Novell — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:45 am for you boring, normal people.

 Just a little something for the techie manager-types.